 I didn’t like seeing Stan connected by tubes to bags on IV poles.
 I didn’t like that he needed round-the-clock care in ICU for week after long week.
 I didn’t like that the lights always needed to be on, that the machines always needed to beep, that the nurses always had to stick and measure.

-I drove home from the hospital last Friday morning, one final time, after leaving Stan’s now quiet and empty Room 11 that he’d occupied for so long.
+I drove home from the hospital that last Friday morning, March 15, 2019, one final time of leaving Stan’s now quiet and empty Room 11 that he’d occupied for so long.

 I opened my Lent prayer app to the prayer-of-the-day.